Archinowsk/konsti-server/PULL_REQUEST_TEMPLATE.md

-**IMPORTANT: Please do not create a Pull Request without discussing the change first.**
+- Please do not create a Pull Request without discussing the change first.

-Please provide enough information so others can review your pull request.
+- Please provide enough information so others can review your pull request.